-Learn how and which herbs can help your horse for several common respiratory problems.
+Learn about herbal medicine and which herbs can help your horse with several common respiratory problems.

 A horse’s airways are protected from inflammation and infection by a mucous membrane lining that contains a constantly moving escalator of tiny hairs (cilia).
 The cilia vibrate and carry any irritants, allergens or excess mucus up and out of the horse’s airways.
 When a horse is asked to exert himself, the airflow through the nasal cavities increases tenfold and the nostrils flare to accommodate the increased intake of oxygen.
 As a result, he also inhales more airborne particles, irritants, viruses or bacteria, and can consequently suffer from a variety of respiratory-related conditions, many of which respond well to herbal medicine.
 In fact, herbs can be used in either a preventative or curative capacity.

 This article covers a few of the more common equine respiratory problems, along with suggestions for appropriate herbal treatment.
 As a general comment, keep in mind that many of the herbs listed below offer an “expectorant” action that results in the loosening and liquefaction of sticky mucus in the airways, encouraging its expulsion from the body.
 So don’t be alarmed if you start to see more “ rubbish” coming out of your horse’s nose – this is definitely a case of “better out than in”!